Demand Response

 The Role of a Demand Response Aggregator

 A Demand Response Aggregator is an intermediary between electricity consumers (residential, commercial, and industrial users) and the electricity grid operators.
-They pool together the demand response capabilities of multiple consumers to create a reliable and sizable resource that can be utilized to manage grid stability.
-Here’s how they function:
+They combine together the demand response capabilities of multiple consumers to create a reliable and sizable resource that can be utilized to manage grid stability.
+Here’s how they work:

-Aggregation: Aggregators pool the energy reduction capabilities of various consumers.
-This could involve hundreds or even thousands of individual users who have agreed to reduce their consumption during peak periods.
+Aggregation: Aggregators combine the energy saving capabilities of multiple consumers.
+Hundreds or even thousands of individual users who have committed to cutting their consumption during peak times could be involved here.

 Coordination: They coordinate the response to grid signals, ensuring that the collective reduction in energy usage meets the needs of the grid operator.

-Incentivization: Aggregators provide financial incentives to consumers participating in demand response programs.
+Incentivization: Consumers who take part in demand response programs are given financial incentives by aggregators.
 These incentives can come from the grid operator or savings achieved by reducing the need for expensive peak-time electricity generation.

 Demand Response in the Ontario Energy Market